Anthonymbro/reading-notes/class1.md

 * The # character will give you a heading depending on how many characters you use.

 That is how you use Markdown.

+## Things I Want To Learn More

+* How you all made this table of contents section in Lab 03.